watrgoat/RL-Trade-Sim/README.md

 ## Contributing

 We welcome contributions, suggestions, and feedback.
 If you're interested in contributing, please submit an issue or pull request to the repository.

+---

+Does this revised version fully reflect the new focus on Gymnasium?
+Let me know if you'd like further updates!